 Included in the financial statements for the Office for Financial Services are all assets and liabilities of the Archdiocese of Philadelphia Deposit and Loan Program Trust Fund ("Deposit and Loan Program Trust" or "D&L").
 The Deposit and Loan Program Trust is a separate legal entity that provided a deposit and loan program for the benefit of parishes to assure continuation of the ecclesial goals of the Archdiocese and the parishes.
-Parish funds on deposit in the Deposit and Loan Program Trust receive a competitive interest rate.
+Parish funds on deposit in the D&L receive a competitive interest rate.
 Historically these funds have been loaned to other parishes for construction and other projects.
 As noted at the asterisk () below effective on February 17, 2017, the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts and making new loans.

-In May 2012, the Archdiocese executed a promissory note to the Deposit and Loan Program Trust.
-In May 2013, the promissory note was amended to increase the amount of the note to \$82 million, which represented the excess of deposits over assets as of June 30, 2012.
+In May 2012, the Archdiocese executed a promissory note to the D&L. In May 2013, the promissory note was amended to increase the amount of the note to \$82 million, which represented the excess of deposits over assets as of June 30, 2012.
 The promissory note is collateralized by specific pledged real estate assets which are documented in the note.
-As pledged properties are sold or monetized, net proceeds from these collateral transactions will be deposited into the Deposit and Loan Program Trust, in accordance with the provisions of the promissory note.
+As pledged properties are sold or monetized, net proceeds from these collateral transactions will be deposited into the D&L, in accordance with the provisions of the promissory note.
 In the event a transaction generates in excess of \$20 million in net proceeds, the Archdiocese has discretion regarding alternative uses for the excess so long as remaining pledged assets are at least equal to the then outstanding principal amount owed.

-As of June 30, 2019 the underfunded obligation (i.e. the excess of deposits over assets) in the Deposit and Loan Program Trust was as follows:
+As of June 30, 2020, the underfunded obligation (i.e. the excess of deposits over assets) in the D&L was as follows:

 (in millions)

-D&L Deposits \$ 53.0
+D&L Deposits \$ 41.0

-D&L Assets (excludes promissory note) 26.2
+D&L Assets (excludes promissory note) 14.0

-Excess of Deposits Over Assets \$ 26.8
+Excess of Deposits Over Assets \$ 27.0

-^{} As disclosed in the audited financial statements, effective February 17, 2017 the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts and making new loans under the program.
+^k As disclosed in the audited financial statements, effective February 17, 2017 the trustees of the D&L instituted a moratorium on accepting deposits, opening new accounts and making new loans under the program.
 During the year ended June 30, 2017, the trustees implemented a distribution from the D&L of parish cemetery perpetual care funds and endowment funds so that these balances could be more appropriately invested.
 Cash distributions, equal to 20% of depositor balances, were also made to each depositor.
 During the year ended June 30, 2018, all depositors' balances less than \$12,500 were fully distributed and cash distributions equal to 17.5% of remaining balances were also made to each depositor.
 During the year ended June 30, 2019, all depositors' balances less than \$15,000 were fully distributed and cash distributions equal to 15% of remaining balances were also made to each depositor.

-As of June 30, 2019 the balance outstanding on the promissory note was \$32.1 million, which is greater than the underfunded obligation noted above.
-We estimate that the value associated with pledged properties will be sufficient to resolve the remaining underfunded obligation in the Deposit and Loan Program Trust.
+As of June 30, 2020, the balance outstanding on the promissory note was \$32.1 million, which is greater than the underfunded obligation noted above.
+During September 2020, the Archdiocese closed on the sale of a parcel of land in Delaware County.
+The land was specifically pledged property and therefore \$8.0 million of the net proceeds were deposited into the D&L in accordance with the promissory note.
+We estimate that the value associated with the remaining pledged properties will be sufficient to resolve the remaining underfunded obligation in the Deposit and Loan Program Trust.